 Lake Chelan, Washington

-The best way we can describe Erie, Pennsylvania?
-It’s like the choose-your-adventure version of cheap beach vacation destinations.
-It’s a great destination for singles, couples, or families—there’s really that much diversity there.
-The area is home to family-pleasing attractions such as Waldameer Park & Water World and the Erie Zoo, but there are also wineries and museums in the region to appeal to adults.
+Why you’ll love it: The best way we can describe Erie, Pennsylvania?
+It’s like the choose-your-own-adventure version of cheap beach vacation destinations.
+It’s a great destination for singles, couples or families—there’s really that much diversity here.
+The area is home to family-friendly attractions such as Waldameer Park & Water World and the Erie Zoo, but there are also wineries and museums in the region to appeal to adults.

 Wildwood, New Jersey

 Why you’ll love it: Visitors to Wildwood enjoy all the same amenities you’ll find at expensive beach towns—without the steep prices.
 Enjoy five miles of a very wide sandy beach and a two-mile boardwalk with shops and arcades.
 Here, you can get cheap, delicious fudge, slices of ooey-gooey pizza, fries and a new airbrush T-shirt to commemorate your cheap beach vacation on the Jersey Shore.

 Budget tip: Head to Morey’s Piers and Beachfront Water Parks for waterslides and nearly 100 amusement-park rides with prices far cheaper than inland amusement parks in New Jersey.

 Where to stay: One of the best values in town is the Riviera Resort & Suites.
 Kids will love the pool, but most important, it’s located right across from the beach.